To satisfy Seven-Course Breadth at Berkeley follow these guidelines:

 Study Abroad Option for International Studies Breadth

-In addtion to the course options for International Studies breadth published in the Class Schedule, this requirement may also be satisfied by full participation in the UC and UC Berkeley sponsored programs for study abroad listed below.
+In addition to the course options for International Studies breadth published in the Class Schedule, this requirement may also be satisfied by full participation in the UC and UC Berkeley sponsored programs for study abroad listed below.
 All the required courses for each program must be completed with a C-/P or better.

 Completion of study abroad programs sponsored by other accredited colleges and universities is also acceptable provided a student has obtained pre-approval from a College Adviser.
 Please note that not all programs may qualify.